Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 July 2 | 10:40 PM (UT) = ~6:40 PM EDT (low angle)

-This phenomenon only lasts a couple hours.
-As the light strikes the Moon just right, it creates an optical illusion where a bright “X” and “V” appear near the terminator line.
-It’s fleeting.
-It’s weird.
-It’s beautiful.
+This phenomenon lasts for just a couple of hours.
+When the light strikes the Moon just right, it creates an optical illusion of a bright “X” and “V” near the terminator line.
+It’s fleeting, weird, and utterly beautiful.

-Use a telephoto or just grab binoculars and pull up a lawn chair.
+Use a telephoto or simply grab binoculars and a lawn chair to enjoy.

 Noctilucent Dreams and Planet Lineups